nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - index starts from 1
 - Consultation does not allow attachments as mentioned in add consultation section

+:bulb You can use the pwd in unix terminal to get the full path of the folder which the pdf file is in

 Format: `editEvent [INDEX] [EVENT_TYPE]/[NEW_EVENT_NAME] -date [NEW_DATE] -file [NEW_VALID_PDF_FILE_PATH]`

 Examples: